MarieP87/GCD/README.md

      * `merged_data` = `subject_all` + `y_all` + `X_all`
 * The result is a data frame with the subjects, the activity codes and the features (in columns) for all the subjects (train + test) (in rows).

-2. Extracts only the measurements on the mean and standard deviation for each measurement.
+2) Extracts only the measurements on the mean and standard deviation for each measurement.

 * The sorted indexes of the columns with a names countaining "mean()" or "std()" were selected : 66 colums.
 * A new data frame `mean_std_data` was created with 68 columns : the subjects one, the activity codes one and the 66 previously selected ones.

-3. Uses descriptive activity names to name the activities in the data set
+3)Uses descriptive activity names to name the activities in the data set

 * The activity labels file was loaded
 * For each of the activity, the activity code was replaced by the activity label, for each row of the `mean_std_data` data frame.

-4. Appropriately labels the data set with descriptive features names.
+4) Appropriately labels the data set with descriptive features names.

 * The characters : `(`, '`)`, and `_` were removed from the column names.
 Upper case was tolerated in a concerned to be clearer.
 (The different feature names are detailed below).

-5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+5) Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 * Thanks to the function `ddply` from the package `plyr`, the average of each variable for each activity and each subject was computed.